BlueBrain/morphology-workflows/README.md

 This project contains several workflows for processing morphologies:
 - **Fetch:** download morphologies from online database (like Allen, NeuroMorpho or MouseLight).
+- **Placeholders:** compute the place holders for a given region and mtype set.
-- **Curate:** from raw morphologies, ensures that morphologies can be used with the rest of BBP codes [![](autoapi/tasks/workflows/Curate.png)](autoapi/tasks/workflows/index.html#tasks.workflows.Curate)
+- **Curate:** from raw morphologies, ensures that morphologies can be used with the rest of BBP codes.
+  [![](autoapi/tasks/workflows/Curate.png)](autoapi/tasks/workflows/index.html#tasks.workflows.Curate)
-- **Annotate:** create various annotations on morphologies needed by specific BBP codes [![](autoapi/tasks/workflows/Annotate.png)](autoapi/tasks/workflows/index.html#tasks.workflows.Annotate)
+- **Annotate:** create various annotations on morphologies needed by specific BBP codes.
+  [![](autoapi/tasks/workflows/Annotate.png)](autoapi/tasks/workflows/index.html#tasks.workflows.Annotate)
-- **Repair:** process morphologies to correct for artifacts of in-vitro reconstruction [![](autoapi/tasks/workflows/Repair.png)](autoapi/tasks/workflows/index.html#tasks.workflows.Repair)
+- **Repair:** process morphologies to correct for artifacts of in-vitro reconstruction.
+  [![](autoapi/tasks/workflows/Repair.png)](autoapi/tasks/workflows/index.html#tasks.workflows.Repair)